arungudelli/arungudelli/content/html/add-an-html-button-as-a-link-to-other-html-or-acts-as-a-link/index.md

 +++
 title="3 Ways to Add An HTML Button As A Link To Other HTML pages" summary="There are 3 ways to add an HTML button as a link to other HTML pages 1.
 Using Buttton inside an HTML form 2.
 Using CSS style an anchor link as button 3.
-Using JavaScript button onClick event.
-"
-keywords=["html button link code,button as a link,button as link in css,html"
+Using JavaScript button onClick event." keywords=["html button link code,button as a link,button as link in css,html" ] type='post'
-]
-type='post'